Article

 The minimum wage can vary not only by state but also by industry and worker status.
 For example:

-- Youth minimum wage: The FLSA permits employers to pay workers under 20 years old a minimum wage of $4.25 per hour during their first 90 consecutive calendar days of employment.
+Youth minimum wage: The Fair Labor Standards Act (FLSA) permits employers to pay workers under 20 years old a minimum wage of $4.25 per hour during their first 90 consecutive calendar days of employment.

 What legislation established the federal minimum wage?

 The US hasn’t always had a minimum wage.
-The first federal minimum wage was signed into law in the National Industrial Recovery Act of 1933, but later struck down as unconstitutional.
-Five years later, the Fair Labor Standards Act (FLSA) successfully established it at $0.25 per hour (equivalent to around $5.57 today).
+The first federal minimum wage was enacted in the National Industrial Recovery Act of 1933, but was later struck down as unconstitutional.
+Five years later, the FLSA successfully established it at $0.25 per hour (equivalent to around $5.57 today).

 Impact of minimum wage on employees and employers

-The minimum wage legislation in different cities and states can significantly affect recruitment and retention within those regions.
+Minimum wage legislation across cities and states can significantly affect recruitment and retention in those regions.

-In general, higher wages attract a wider pool of applicants, and lower wages limit the range of people who will apply for a position.
+In general, higher wages attract a wider pool of applicants, while lower wages limit the pool.

 Here are some of the other considerations to consider when setting wages: